maestro-server/webdocs/docs/developer/analyticsgraph.rst

                 self._recursive_draw(succ, i + 1)

-In these graphs we can see all rules applied on graph to create a best dependency tree.
-Each recursive tick try to figure out certainty pattern, if found apply a transformation.
-For example The child balance pattern try to find a multiple child in one parent, if happen then create a dummy item on parent layer.

 -----

 Rules
 -----

+Follow all rules with can be applied during the create of a new tree.
+Those rules can be overread each other.

 **Growing node**

 	- **When:** If the node have more than one child, growing the node to be equal of the number of child
-	- **Transform:** Set the node size to be equal of number of child
+	- **Transform:** Set the node size to be equal to the number of child

 **Child Balance**